ahmedbadawy4/llm-pii-shield/README.md

 LLM Privacy/PII Shield
 ======================

-FastAPI service that redacts common PII (email, phone, IBAN) from user prompts before proxying them to an Ollama model.
+FastAPI service that redacts PII from user prompts before proxying them to an Ollama model, with audit-friendly metadata logging and a lightweight stats endpoint.

 Prerequisites
 -------------